Wateringbury/github-bot/README.md

-# Discord Bot template
+# GitHub Discord Bot

-The basic scaffolding for a Discord bot built using the [Sapphire](https://www.sapphirejs.dev/) Discordjs framework.
+A Discord bot for interacting with the GitHub API, built using the [Sapphire](https://www.sapphirejs.dev/) Discordjs framework.

 ## Features: